jamiekurtz/jamiekurtz.github.io/my-intro-to-appsec-activities/index.md

 **Learn the highlights of the main InfoSec policies/frameworks** &#8211; I want to understand the various policies, laws, and frameworks in place meant to protect users of the systems I design/build/maintain; this might include: PCI/DSS, HIPAA, PII, BSIMM.com, and Microsoft&#8217;s SDL

 **Gain comfort with network security** &#8211; with nearly my entire career being spent on the software development side of systems, I don&#8217;t have any exposure to routers, firewalls, load balancers, WiFi&#8230; any of that; while I don&#8217;t intend to become a full network engineer, I would like to have some level of comfort with the basic systems, devices, commands, and practices related to networking and network security; might include material and exams such as Network+, Security+, and SSCP

+**Data storage security** &#8211; nearly all applications deal with stored data, much of which needs to be stored in a secure manner.
+This particular area is to help me understand the various aspects of data encryption and how to best implement it, including tools such as [Transparent Data Encryption](https://www.simple-talk.com/sql/database-administration/transparent-data-encryption/).

 **Overview of encryption / cryptography** &#8211; once again, with so many connected systems (i.e. the &#8220;internet of things&#8221;), I believe having a baseline understanding of how data is securely transported and stored is an important aspect in designing and building secure applications; I might even enjoy the classes and research required to obtain a Masters in cryptography; but for now, some overview material would go a long way&#8230; like these:&nbsp;<a href="http://www.amazon.com/Cryptography-Dummies-Chey-Cobb/dp/0764541889" target="_blank">Cryptography for Dummies</a>&nbsp;book and a <a href="https://www.coursera.org/course/crypto" target="_blank">college-level course on cryptography</a>